 Getting Involved

 While the majority of CHIP programming is student-driven, faculty and staff play an important role by providing guidance, support and expertise.
-Below are ways to support students to “Connect, Learn, Serve and Lead” across professions through CHIP.
+Below are ways to support students as they engage in CHIP's co-curricular, interprofessional opportunities.

 CLARION Case Competition Coach